 The Security Department transitioned into a commissioned police agency in 1972, and Officers attended the Colorado Law Enforcement Training Academy (CLETA) in Golden, Colorado.
 In 1993, increased fears over gang violence prompted the University’s Hospital to install a metal detector at the entrance to the Emergency Department.
 The Police Department again experienced large expansion; hiring additional security guards to staff the metal detector and police officers to staff the emergency room 24-hours a day, seven days a week.

 In 1995, the University acquired land from the Federal Government at the old Fitzsimons Army Medical Center in Aurora, Colorado.
-The University began a 10 year move to the new location, now known as the Anschutz Medical Campus.
+The University began a 10 year move to the new location, now known as CU Anschutz.
 During this time the Police Department increased staffing to ensure adequate staffing on both campuses.
-All Police Department administrative operations moved to the Anschutz Medical Campus in 2004.
+All Police Department administrative operations moved to CU Anschutz in 2004.
+The Police Department was "temporarily" located in Building 407, originally constructed as an Army barrack in 1936.